ekrem-albayrak/samples-dotnetcore/README.md

 # Get all available workplaces

-A small .net core console application wich authenticates to a FORCAM FORCE Bridge API, determine all available workplaces and prints them out.
+A small .NET Core console application wich authenticates to a FORCAM FORCE Bridge API, determine all available workplaces and prints them out.

 ![Image](Assets/GetAvailableWorkplacesGif.gif)